 Residents Maintain Autonomy

-In Holy Cross Health Center, 19.68% Percentage of Patients
+In Holy Cross Health Center, 21.35% of Patients

-This indicates the percent of residents who needed increased assistance with activities of daily living over time.
-Higher levels of needing for assistance with ADL's could indicate the decline of a resident's health.
+This indicates the percent of patients who required additional assistance with activities of daily living over time.

 Ability to Keep Residents Mobile

-In Holy Cross Health Center, 24.67% Percentage of Residents
+In Holy Cross Health Center, 17.59% of Residents

 Short-term Care: Rehospitalizations

-In Holy Cross Health Center, 24.67 Percentage of Residents Rehospitalized
+In Holy Cross Health Center, 17.59% of Residents Rehospitalized

 Scores for Manchester, NH